markshannon/faster-cpython/plan.md

 ## High performance debugging and profiling

 Currently debugging and profiling in Python are supporting by providing a general purpose tracing interface, `sys.settrace`.
 However, this is very slow.
 To avoid the complexity of trying to support this general purpose tracing in a high performance interpreter, we plan to provide to an API for inserting debugging and profiling points into the bytecode at runtime.
-This can be incorporated into the "quickening" phase of the tier 1 interpreter, allowing debugging code at near full speed, and profiling at speeds comparable to CPython 3.9 without profiling.
+This can be incorporated into the "quickening" phase of the tier 1 interpreter, allowing debugging code at near full speed, and profiling at speeds comparable to CPython 3.9.